alexboia/WP-Trip-Summary/help/src/en_US/index.md

 [Back to the Table of Contents](#help-root)

-## The GPX Track Upload & Preview Area
+## The GPS Track Upload & Preview Area

 The corresponding tab is simply named "Map".
 If no track has been uploaded yet, then this screen only displays a button that allows browsing for a GPX track file on the local computer.